*Asterisk indicates course is offered in Academic Year 2018-2019.

 LATIN AMERICAN STUDIES

 *LA173f History of Latin America 1491-1900 To understand the historical roots of Latin America’s enduring tensions and conflicts, students discuss and analyze sources (especially primary ones), write several short historical essays, and research and present a historical drama.
 Themes include the first American civilizations, the construction of colonial hierarchies, frustrated modernizations (religious, socioeconomic, political), liberalism and conservatism, nationalism, neocolonialism, and social revolutions.
 Four credit hours.
 H, I. Fallaw.
-MW 9-9:50am F 9-9:50am, 10-10:50am
+MW 9-9:50am F (Discussion Section) 9-9:50am, 10-10:50am

 *LA174s Introduction to Latin American Studies Cross-disciplinary, historically grounded introduction to modern Latin America, including developing the capability to analyze and articulate the underlying forces behind the region’s historical problems and its common geographical and environmental features (i.e. frontiers, regionalism), polities, cultural features, and recurring socioeconomic structures (i.e. plantations, favelas).
 Historical themes include the Gilded Age of export-oriented liberal modernization, the construction of supposedly timeless national cultures during the “critical decades” of the 1920s and 1930s, urban populism and economic nationalism, the Cuban Revolution and Cold War dictatorships.
 Four credit hours.
 H, I. Fallaw.
 MW 1-2:15pm